RIPE-NCC/ripe-database-documentation/docs/11.How-to-Query-the-RIPE-Database/06-Registration-Data-Access-Protocol.md

  ## RDAP profiles

-In additionally to RDAP Specification, we implement the following RFCs:
+In addition to the base RDAP specification, we also implement the following profiles

  * [NRO RDAP Profile](https://bitbucket.org/nroecg/nro-rdap-profile/raw/v1/nro-rdap-profile.txt).